 Interacting with a page should be easy to write and maintain, while also being understandable by everyone on your team.
 We designed Element’s scripting language to be heavily inspired by Selenium to be easy to learn — with changes which significantly improve maintainability and eliminate common automation errors.

-Element is built on Google Chrome’s Puppeteer framework for efficient browser automation while removing any boilerplate code you would typically need to handle the browser.
+Element is built on Microsoft's Playwright for efficient browser automation while removing any boilerplate code you would typically need to handle the browser.

 At Flood, we are heavy users and contributors to Open Source projects, and Element is no different.
 We open-sourced Element from day one and welcome community contributions to craft the perfect tool for your load testing needs.